50+ Free Resources to Ace at Android Development

 You can use the model number of your target device to find the height of navigation bar, title bar, status bar and Content View.

 Android UX examples

 After going through the best practices for a good UX and some of the constraints that Android brings, you should check AndroidUX.
 Rather than focusing on UX of the entire app, it helps you notice the micro-interactions.
 AndroidUX nicely categorizes apps by the best user experience they provide, e.g. if you wish to find the best user onboarding experience, look under the category and see what the best apps do to provide awesome user onboarding experiences.

 The science behind colors

 If you aren’t already thinking about color, you should know it is an essential part of designing.
 Make sure that your color is synonymous with what you wish to achieve.
-This article pushes you towards making a smart color choice.

 Common mistakes to avoid while porting your iOS app to Android

 Remember when we talked about assuming that you lacked one of the skills?
 Well, we missed mentioning iOS designers, developers and app entrepreneurs who are trying to increase their outreach by having another app in Play Store.
 Extremely common practice is to port iOS design to Android, which has changed significantly after Google released material design.
 This article highlights some common mistakes people make while porting their iOS app to Android.